turbot/steampipe-plugin-alicloud/docs/tables/alicloud_slb_load_balancer.md

   alicloud_vpc as v;
 ```

-### List SLB load balancers that have delete protection enable
+### List SLB load balancers that have deletion protection enabled

 ```sql
 select